 The selected unaudited pro forma combined financial data give effect to the proposed merger of Yahoo! and broadcast.com on a pooling of interests basis.
 The Yahoo! and broadcast.com unaudited pro forma combined financial data are based on the audited historical supplementary consolidated financial statements and the notes thereto of Yahoo! and the audited historical consolidated financial statements of broadcast.com, which are incorporated by reference or included elsewhere in this document.
-The Yahoo! and broadcast.com unaudited pro forma combined balance sheet data assume that the merger of Yahoo! and broadcast.com took place on March 31, 1999, December 31, 1998, 1997 and 1996, and combines the Yahoo! historical supplementary consolidated balance sheet with broadcast.com's historical consolidated pro forma combined statements of operations data assume that the merger of yahoo! and broadcast.com inducted pro forma combined statements of operations data with broadcast.com's historical supplementary consolidated balance as of the beginning of the periods presented and combine Yahoo!'s historical supplementary consolidated statements of operations data for the years ended December 31, 1998, 1997 and 1996, and for the three months ended March 31, 1999 and 1998.
+The Yahoo! and broadcast.com unaudited pro forma combined balance sheet data assume that the merger of Yahoo! and broadcast.com took place on March 31, 1999, December 31, 1998, 1997 and 1996, and combines the Yahoo! historical supplementary consolidated balance sheet with broadcast.com's historical consolidated balance sheet as of each respective date.
+The Yahoo! and broadcast.com unaudited pro forma combined statements of operations data assume that the merger of Yahoo! and broadcast.com took place as of the beginning of the periods presented and combine Yahoo!'s historical supplementary consolidated statements of operations data with broadcast.com's historical consolidated statements of operations data for the years ended December 31, 1998, 1997 and 1996, and for the three months ended March 31, 1999 and 1998.
 This presentation is consistent with the periods expected to be combined after the date of the closing of the merger.